valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.0.16 =
-* Fixed the upload regression bug.
-Thanks to @anonumus via github.
+* Fixed an urgent JS regression bug that caused the upload option type to break.
+Code contributed by @anonumus via github.
 * Added 'font-color' to the typography filter.

 = 2.0.15 =